 LeoVegas processes approximately 1.2 million monthly active users, according to Q1 2024 financial reports.
 This scale reflects strong brand trust but intensifies competition in regulated markets.

-Licensing details confirm operation under both a recognised gambling regulator (number 39359) and a recognised gambling regulator (license a recognised gambling regulator/B2C/118/2019).
+Licensing details confirm operation under a recognised gambling regulator (number 39359) and a recognised gambling regulator (license a recognised gambling regulator/B2C/118/2019).
 These authorities enforce rigorous player protection protocols.

 Bonus terms specify a maximum cashout of €5,000 from welcome offers.
 This cap protects the operator while allowing meaningful wins for casual players.